blancaag/ss_image_class/src/nbs/README.md

     The pipeline of is mainly by the aug_data_generators() function contained in ```utils_functions.py```:

     It iterates over a range of values for different parameters in order to generate a set of 288 different generators.
-A sample of the produced images gets stored in the src/output/aug_data_sample directory.
+A sample of the produced images gets stored in the src/output/aug_data_sample directory and is shown below.

   - Modeling:
     - Base model: instanciating the ImageNet pre-trained models